ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

       ```
       {: pre}

       In the example response, `source_volume` indicates the boot volume that is used to create the image.
 Also, notice that the image encryption appears as `none` because the source volume used the default IBM-managed encryption.
-If you [used you own root key](#ifv-use-crk), the response would show `user-managed` instead.
+If you [use you own root key](#ifv-use-crk), the response  shows `user-managed` instead.

       ```json
       {